Pop psychology sells well.

 The theory behind ego depletion is that we all have a limited amount of willpower, and the more we use it on any given day, the less we have it.

-Based on this theory, plenty of self-development resources claimed that, “scientifically”, you should avoid “wasting” your willpower.
+Based on this theory, plenty of self-development resources claim that “scientifically”, you should avoid “wasting” your willpower.

-The theory also enlarged to include decision-making as a finite and limited resource connected to willpower.
+The theory was also expanded to include decision-making as a finite and limited resource connected to willpower.

-That’s why some pundits recommended people to do like Steve Jobs and wear the same clothes every day: you saved up your mental resources.
+That’s why some pundits recommended people do like Steve Jobs and wear the same clothes every day: you save up your mental resources.

 Why It’s Pop Psychology